-How Facetune May Be Harmful to Kids
+How The Facetune App May Be Harmful to Kids

 Today, tons of platforms have built-in filters and photo editing tools, but one app helped originally launch the trend back in 2013, and it’s still going strong today: Facetune.
 In 2021, more than 30 million people downloaded the app on iPhone alone, a sign that people continue to be concerned with removing blemishes and whitening teeth in selfies.
 The unfortunate thing is that kids are, too.

 One of the most chilling things about the Facetune app is that in the App Store, the company recommends it for kids “4 and above.”
 You don’t have to be a child psychologist to see how apps like Facetune can create unrealistic body standards and create self-image issues for children.
+So, is Facetune safe?
 In this post, we’ll discuss how Facetune works, how it can negatively affect children, and ways to talk with your child about body image.

 How The Facetune App Works